2-alchemists/krossboard-docs/content/docs/analytics-reports-and-data-export.md

 ![](/images/docs/screenshorts/krossboard-current-usage-overview.png)

 Krossboard currently features the following analytics and reports.
-They are introduced in details in the next sections.
+They are introduced in detail in the next sections.

 * Overview of the recent consolidated usage.
 * Per-cluster Usage Trends & Accounting.